graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each {selection} in the document.
+- For each {selection} in the document:
-- Let {fieldName} be the target field of {selection}
+  - Let {fieldName} be the target field of {selection}.
-- {fieldName} must be defined on type in scope
+  - {fieldName} must be defined on type in scope.

 **Explanatory Text**